Yannick Ngakoue: 2018 season

 In week 4 against the New York Jets, Ngakoue recorded his first sack of the season on rookie quarterback Sam Darnold during the 31–12 win.
 In week 6 against the Dallas Cowboys, Ngakoue sacked Dak Prescott twice during the 40–7 loss.
 In week 8 against the Philadelphia Eagles in London, Ngakoue sacked Carson Wentz once during the 24–18 loss.
-In week 17 against the Houston Texans, Ngakoue recorded a season high 5 tackles and sacked Deshaun Watson 1.5 times during the 20–3 loss.
+In week 17 against the Texans, Ngakoue recorded a season high 5 tackles and sacked Deshaun Watson 1.5 times during the 20–3 loss.

 Ngakoue finished the season with 9.5 sacks, 28 total tackles, 33 quarterback hits, and a pass defended.
 The Jaguars did not retain their overall success from the previous season, this time finishing with a 5–11 record.

 2019 season

 In week 5 against the Carolina Panthers, Ngakoue recorded his first two sacks of the season on Kyle Allen during the 34–27 loss.
 In week 7 against the Cincinnati Bengals, Ngakoue intercepted a pass thrown by Andy Dalton and returned it 23 yards for a touchdown during the 27–17 win.
 This was Ngakoue's first career interception and touchdown in the NFL.
-In the following week's game against the New York Jets, Ngakoue sacked Sam Darnold twice during the 29–15 win.
-In week 11 against the Tennessee Titans, Ngakoue recorded a strip sack on Ryan Tannehill and recovered the football during the 42–20 loss.
+In the following week's game against the Jets, Ngakoue sacked Sam Darnold twice during the 29–15 win.
+In week 11 against the Titans, Ngakoue recorded a strip sack on Ryan Tannehill and recovered the football during the 42–20 loss.
 In week 15 against the Oakland Raiders, Ngakoue sacked Derek Carr twice during the 20–16 win.

 Ngakoue finished the season with 8 sacks, 41 total tackles, 15 quarterback hits, four forced fumbles, a fumble recovery, six passes defensed, and an interception returned for a touchdown.
 The Jaguars slightly improved from the previous season, this time finishing with a 6–10 record.